Supreme-YS/Toy-Project/README.md

 # Toy-Project
 This place for making Toy project.
-Web, Python and so on..
+Web, Python Game and so on..